FedSlate:A Federated Deep Reinforcement Learning Recommender System: Our FedSlate Method

 The detailed acting and learning processes can be found in Algorithm \ref{algorithm_1}, \ref{algorithm_2} and \ref{algorithm_3}, where we will introduce some crucial details.
 Firstly, in step 21 of Algorithm \ref{algorithm_1}, the agent $\alpha$ computes $Y_{\alpha}$ using Eq.(\ref{eq7}),(\ref{eq8}).
 The inputs $Q_{f}^{\alpha}$ and ${Q_{f}^{\alpha}}'$ received by agent $\alpha$ are both tensors of size $[B,\mathcal{I}]$, where $\mathcal{I}$ represents the size of the candidate documents.
 Secondly, since we employ the Q-values of items to update our Q-network, a certain transformation must be applied to $Q_{f}^{\alpha}$ and ${Q_{f}^{\alpha}}'$.
 We only consider the Q-values of items that have been actually selected by the user as the online Q-values (the left-hand side of Eq.(\ref{eq7})), while disregarding the Q-values of items that were not chosen by the user.
 Thirdly, in order to calculate the target Q-values (the right-hand side of Eq.(\ref{eq7})), we first generate a slate, then compute the probabilities for each recommended item on the slate, and finally take the inner product of these probabilities with their corresponding item's Q-values.
 This inner product serves as the target Q-value and is utilized in step 21 of Algorithm \ref{algorithm_2} to address the problem of agent $\beta$ being unable to determine the online Q-values for TD updates based on the user's selected item, given the assumption that agent $\beta$ cannot access user feedback.

 In addition, as mentioned by \cite{wang2022individual}, in real-world multi-agent systems, team rewards suffer from sparsity, making it difficult for algorithms to learn a successful team strategy to enhance overall reward.
 In our setting, if the rewards from Platform A and Platform B are too sparse (in other words, the information received by users on Platform A does not affect their reactions on Platform B), it is not possible to train multiple agents simultaneously using the reward from Platform A. Therefore, our algorithm has a simple variant to address this issue: Algorithm \ref{algorithm_1} is duplicated to replace Algorithm \ref{algorithm_2}, and some minor modifications are made to Algorithm \ref{algorithm_3}.
 Please refer to Algorithm \ref{algorithm_4} for the specific changes made to Algorithm \ref{algorithm_3}.
 By simple extension, our algorithm is capable of handling the sparsity issue of team rewards.
 However, it should be noted that the extended algorithm requires platform B to have access to rewards as well.

+Although our method's description focuses on a single user navigating content across multiple platforms, RL-based recommendation algorithms are indeed applicable in industrial-level systems.
+Such systems generally comprise three key components \cite{RN1}: a user feedback log system; offline DNN training using these logs (typically for scoring user-item pairs); and online recommendation services that perform real-time scoring and ranking to select the top-k items.
+FedSlate, a Q-learning based algorithm optimized for long-term benefits, constructs its state space with features that predict immediate user feedback rewards and are capable of self-prediction.
+These characteristics allow for the reuse of existing log systems.
+Addressing user generalization, FedSlate adapts the MDP for all users, leveraging the generalization capabilities already present in existing systems.
+Regarding user feedback modeling, FedSlate utilizes existing ranking system definitions, such as predicted Click-Through Rate (pCTR), allowing the system to employ these conventional models to predict the likelihood of an item being selected.